Equality Complaints Committee

 What issues can be referred to the Equality Complaints Committee?

-Individuals, enterprises, institutions and non-governmental organisations who consider that their rights under provisions of Act No. 150/2020, on Equal Status and Equal Rights Irrespective of Gender; Act No. 85/2018, on Equal Treatment Regardless of Race and Ethnic Origin; and Act No. 86/2018, on Equal Treatment in the Labour Market, have been violated, can seek the assistance of the Equality Complaints Committee, cf. Act No. 151/2020, on the Administration of Matters Concerning Equality.
+Individuals, enterprises, institutions and non-governmental organisations who consider that their rights under provisions of Act No. 150/2020, on Equal Status and Equal Rights Irrespective of Gender; Act No. 85/2018, on Equal Treatment Regardless of Race and Ethnic Origin (Amended with Act amending the Act on Equal Treatment Irrespective of Race and Ethnic Origin, No. 85/2018 (adding more discrimination factors)); and Act No. 86/2018, on Equal Treatment in the Labour Market, have been violated, can seek the assistance of the Equality Complaints Committee, cf. Act No. 151/2020, on the Administration of Matters Concerning Equality.

 Time limit for lodging a complaint